FelixEder/RetroFutureGame/Lore corner.md

-##RetroFutureGame - Lore corner
+#RetroFutureGame - Lore corner
-This is the lore corner of the game, here the lore behind the game is spoken about.
+####This is the lore corner of the game, here the lore behind the game is stated.

 This game takes place decades (or centuries) after an accident at a strange research facility.
 Little is know about this place.
 It lies in a peaceful nature place.
 There is a little well and a courtyard with a big statue of the company's create, Ara Something.
 The facility has a huge mansion above ground, where supposedly medical research was being made.
 But nobody really knew this for a fact.